 - KidWind basic wind turbine experiment kits can be purchased online (these can be used, but don't need to be - points are awarded for creativity)

 The KidWind Challenge, which officially kicked off in 2009, is an annual event which allows students to explore the power of wind by building and testing their own wind turbines and then competing against other middle- and high-school teams.
 The Kansas Energy program began hosting this event in Kansas in 2018.
-For more information regarding the national event and rules, visit www.kidwindchallenge.org.
+For more information about the rules, visit https://www.kidwindchallenge.org/p/16-rules-judging.

 New for 2019, Kansas will host regional KidWind Challenges throughout the state!
 This will lower the barrier for schools from the far corners of the state to participate.
 Winners from each of the regional challenges will then compete at the statewide competition to determine which teams will be invited to the national KidWind Challenge.
 The national KidWind Challenge will take place in Houston, TX during the American Wind Energy Association (AWEA) conference on May 20-23, 2019.